If you would like to receive monthly email reminders of our teen events, please email Jane Gov: email@example.com

 Join us for a book discussion for teens and adults.
 Having trouble getting a book?
 Call (626) 744-4246 or email Jane Gov at email@example.com to request a copy or receive a reminder.
 For ages 14+.
 This meeting is facilitated by a Teen Advisory Board member.

-- Aristotle and Dante Discover the Secrets of the Universe by Benjamin Alire Saenz: Wednesday, January 3 • 6 p.m. • Central Library/Teen Central
+- The Female of the Species by Mindy McGinnis: Monday, March 5 • 6 p.m. • Central Library/Teen Central

 Linda Vista Teen Book Club

 Do you love alternate realities, epic battles for planet earth, suspense, and ridiculous comedy?
 If so, then the Linda Vista Teen Book Club is looking for members of all abilities who are excited to read and talk about all kinds of books!
 For ages 13+.
 To learn more, please contact Deborah Takahashi at firstname.lastname@example.org.

 - The Crown’s Game by Evelyn Skye: Saturday, February 24 • 3 p.m. • Linda Vista

 - Nemesis by Brenden Reichs: Saturday, March 24 • 3 p.m. • Linda Vista

 Need help with your homework?
 Drop by and one of our volunteers can help you.

 - General Homework Help – up to 8th grade: Tuesdays and Thursdays, 4-6pm • Central Library/Children’s Story Room

 - Math Homework Help – up to 12th grade: Tuesdays and Thursdays, 4-5:30 • La Pintoresca Branch Library